 Thanks to Roy Abbate at Battery Plus in Mount Laurel NJ for making me the custom made, Battery Farm.
 It provides the ultimate in 9 Volt power.
 It'll be on my board when I play in the Netherlands next month with Eljuri.

 Thank you to InTune Guitar Picks.
 I am very happy to endorse these great picks from a great company.
 All of their stuff is custom made.
-I was able to select the precise materials, artwork, gauge and style.
+I am able to select the precise materials, artwork, gauge and style.
 This is a boutique US operation run by actual people you can count on.
 My days of using generic picks are over!

 BASS STUFF: .... skip down below for drum stuff